What Are the Benefits of SSH Key Based Authentication?

 With an SSH Key set up, you can also safely login to your server without any need of a password at all.
 The server will require the connecting computer to have the private key associated to the server’s public key to connect.
 As a result, this means that with or without the password, only users with the private key generated with the public key can gain access.

-Follow these steps to create a public / private key pair, get them installed and ready for use on your ssh server:
+The following guide will help you create a public / private key pair, get them installed and ready to use for your SSH server;

 $ ssh-keygen -t rsa